elierotenberg/coding-styles/es6.md

 ## Blocks

-- Braces MUST BE used for blocks, even single-statement blocks.
+- Braces **must** BE used for blocks, even single-statement blocks.
 Only exception is 1-expression arrow functions.

 ```js
 // bad